-Homeless Engagement and Response Team
+Homeless Engagement And Response Team

-Outreach and Engagement Services
+1) Outreach and Engagement:

-Or Call (916) 875-1720
+- Or Call (916) 875-1720.

 HEART Services Snapshot

-The Homeless Engagement and Response Team (HEART) has successfully served some of the largest encampments, with the greatest service needs, throughout the county.
+The Homeless Engagement and Response Team (HEART) and City partnership has successfully served some of the largest encampments, with the greatest service needs, throughout the county.
+This data also includes HEART's efforts to engage, screen, and link clients to Sacramento County's Substance Use, Prevention, and Treatment (SUPT) program.
+The County of Sacramento recently began tracking combined efforts beginning January 2024.
 Below is data on our recent efforts.
-Click here to download.

 Outpatient Services